roncterry/install_lab_env/README-libvirt_requirements_and_best_practices.md

 # Known Issues:

 When creating a VM from scratch using Virt-Manager an `<audio>` tag (i.e. `<audio id="1" type="spice"/>`) is being added that causes the VM to not be able to be defined or run on older versions of the standard image.
-This tag is not requored and must be removed from the VM's config XML file.
-When removing the tag ensure that this `<audio>` tag is not being references in the `<sound>` section.
+This tag is not required and must be removed from the VM's config XML file.
+When removing the tag ensure that this `<audio>` tag is not being referenced in the `<sound>` section.
 If it is then also remove the reference from there.
 The `<sound>` section should only specify the model and a PCI device address.